 The cryptographic module supports two roles.
 An operator accesses both roles while using the PGP SDK and the means of access is the same for both roles.
+A role is implicitly assumed based on the services that are accessed.

 The roles are defined as the following: